-But there are other things in Penang than the old city.
+But there are other things in Penang than the UNESCO Heritage city.
 Depending on what you gravitate to, there’s

-For a lovely take on the rest of Penang island, check out this article: Highlights of Penang.
+For a lovely take on the rest of Penang island beyond the street art, check out this article: Highlights of Penang.

-For an overview guide for seeing Penang Essentials, check out my article at Travelista Club: The Essential Guide to Georgetown, Penang (and Tips for More!)
+For a more serious guide of Penang sightseeing over a long weekend, check out: The Essential Guide to Georgetown, Penang (and Tips for More!)